thunderseethe/thunderseethe.github.io/content/posts/compiler-education-deserves-a-revoluation.md

 +++

 {{< notice note >}}
 I was invited to write an article for the [Paged Out](https://pagedout.institute/) magazine.
-If you would like to see this article in glorious HD color, with some fun diagrams, check out [issue 8](TODO).
+If you would like to see this article in glorious HD color, with some fun diagrams, check out [issue 8](https://pagedout.institute/webview.php?issue=8&page=1).
+I think it's pretty neat.
 {{</ notice >}}

 Crack open any compiler tome from the last century and you'll find some variant of the same architecture.